 Refugee Hosts and refugee studies are currently pioneering innovative transdisciplinary approaches across the arts, humanities and social sciences.
-Next year sees the publication of Refugee Studies: Contemporary Research Across the Humanities, edited by Refugee Hosts’ Lyndsey Stonebridge, and Agnes Woolley, Emma Cox, David Farrier and Sam Durant (EUP, forthcoming, 2018), and which includes work by Elena Fiddian-Qasmiyeh (Refugee Hosts PI) and Yousif M. Qasmiyeh (Refugee Hosts Writer in Residence).
+Next year sees the publication of Refugee Imaginaries: Contemporary Research Across the Humanities, edited by Refugee Hosts’ Lyndsey Stonebridge, and Agnes Woolley, Emma Cox, David Farrier and Sam Durant (EUP, forthcoming, 2018), and which includes work by Elena Fiddian-Qasmiyeh (Refugee Hosts PI) and Yousif M. Qasmiyeh (Refugee Hosts Writer in Residence).
 Here Refugee Hosts Co-I Lyndsey Stonebridge introduces the Companion, drawing from our recent work in Hamra, Beirut.
 For more on this theme, visit our Reflections from the Field Series, and read the selected articles at the end of this piece.

 Undoing the Meaning of the World: Creation and Decreation in Contemporary Refugee Studies

 ‘Emigration does not only involve leaving behind, crossing water, living amongst strangers, but, also, undoing the very meaning of the world…’.